nathanheidacker/checkbox-cnn/README.md

 Note that the commands exposed by the project are the scripts themselves, and as such, must be run directly (run as \__main__) rather than within an interactive python terminal.
 Attempting to import modules within an active python terminal will result in import errors because the imports are not relative (allowing the scripts to be run directly).
 Consequently, we opt for opening a bash interactive terminal instead in the `docker run` command.

 ### Option 3: Create a new virtual environment <a name="2.4"></a>
-If neither of the above options are available, you can create a new python virtual environment (or do so in conda), and pip install the provided requirements using `pip install -r requirements.txt`.
+If neither of the above options are available, or you want to train the model yourself, you can create a new python virtual environment (or do so in conda), and pip install the provided requirements using `pip install -r requirements.txt`.
 If you use conda, ensure that pip is installed into the fresh virtual environment using `conda install pip` before running the above command.

 This project has the following dependencies:
  - tqdm